 The butler escorts the woman to the taxi.
 He remains in the yard to personally ensure Miss Arvin’s departure.
 The woman gives the driver an address.
 Tires leave tracks on the gravel center area of the Godlight family estate.
 Andrew returns to the house when the taxi leaves the boundary of sight.
 An irritated Gwyneth scratches the seat upholstery with her nails, looking fiercely at the road, clenching her teeth in anger.
 One wouldn’t guess that such a fragile and delicate-looking woman could harbor so much malice.

-“I thought I was invited to the station,” Christophe says, surprised, as he enters the house on the outskirts of the city, the one mentioned in the report about the found women.
+“I thought I was invited to the station,” Christopher says, surprised, as he enters the house on the outskirts of the city, the one mentioned in the report about the found women.

 “I ordered them to report it that way,” Caines replies, walking up to the young gentleman.
 “So as not to attract undue attention to the crime scene.
 You are here without the police chief’s explicit permission.
 Please don’t disclose the fact that the rules have been violated.”

-“You didn’t have to tell me that,” Christophe conceals his slight indignation with a trustworthy smile.
+“You didn’t have to tell me that,” Christopher conceals his slight indignation with a trustworthy smile.

 “I have to be sure,” Caines insists.
 “A gentleman’s word, spoken aloud, is worth more than a thought.”

-“That’s true,” Christophe agrees.
+“That’s true,” Christopher agrees.
 “I give you my word, everything seen and heard here, as well as the fact of my presence, will remain a complete and inviolable secret,” the gentleman vows solemnly.

 “Thank you.
 Let’s proceed,” with a single glance, the detective ushers everyone out of the apartment, even his assistant.
-This exceptional treatment flatters Christophe and simultaneously puts him on alert.
+This exceptional treatment flatters Christopher and simultaneously puts him on alert.

 “Is it really that serious?”
 Godlight asks in a low voice.